Semantics-Preserved Distortion for Personal Privacy Protection in Information Management

+Table~\ref{tab:main_ner} shows the results of NER.
+Our parsers demonstrate strong performance, achieving an unlabeled F1 score of 93.67 and a labeled F1 score of 89.02.
+Masking alteration is found to be unreliable in preserving semantic information, as the model's performance significantly deteriorates when trained on data with masked entities.
+On the other hand, NDD proves beneficial in enhancing the quality of rewritten data in both generative and substitutive scenarios, resulting in improvements of 8.96 and 0.96 in the labeled F1 scores, respectively.

-Then, we experiment with the substitutive scenario on the constituency parsing task.
-We substitute different phrases in the text and use the distorted data to train constituency parsers.
-In major, we substitute the noun phrases as we believe that most private information is stored in them.
-As shown in Table~\ref{tab:main_cp}, thanks to the controlling of NDD, even substitution to the whole phrases will not disturb the trained parser performance.
-When only $33\%$ noun phrases are substituted, the performance of the constituency parser only drops by $0.03$ labeled F1 score, which is a surprising result.
+In the constituency parsing task, we explore the substitutive scenario by replacing different phrases in the text and training parsers with this distorted data.
+Predominantly, we substitute noun phrases, as they are most likely to contain private information.
+Table~\ref{tab:main_cp} shows that, with NDD controlling, even extensive phrase substitutions do not significantly affect parser performance.
+Remarkably, when only a third of noun phrases are substituted, the constituency parser's performance decreases by a mere $0.03$ in the labeled F1 score.

-Experiments on NER as well as constituency parsing illustrate that our approach can maintain the accuracy of whole systems while effectively masking sensitive data for the training set.
-Since named entity recognition and constituency parsing are not the final application in general, we have chosen a typical application of natural language processing, machine reading comprehension, for our experiments.
-We use the spacy NER tool to locate entities in the training set to perform subsequent masking/replacement operations to preserve private information.
-The machine reading comprehension results are shown in Table \ref{tab:mrc}.
-First, the model trained after desensitization using the NER tool has degraded performance on all three datasets compared to the model trained without desensitization.
-However, the degradation is significantly smaller after using our Substitute w/ NDD method, which indicates that our method can maintain the generalization ability of the model while effectively protecting privacy.
+We select MRC for further testing.
+We utilized the spacy NER tool for entity identification, enabling subsequent masking/replacement operations to safeguard privacy.
+Results for MRC are provided in Table \ref{tab:mrc}.
+Models, trained with desensitized data, exhibit reduced performance across all datasets.
+Nevertheless, this performance decline is markedly less with our Substitute w/ NDD approach, suggesting it can preserve the model's generalization capability while ensuring privacy.